Singapore tax exemption for individuals

 • Non-residents are taxed at a flat rate of 15% through the progressive tax system.

-Singapore Tax Exemption For Individuals: Filing Your Income Tax with SJH Advisory
+Singapore Tax Exemption For Individuals: Filing Your Income Tax with Premia TNC

-Our Singapore accounting and tax professionals at SJH Advisory will provide complete documentation services for your transactions and annual tax filing needs.
+Our Singapore accounting and tax professionals at Premia TNC will provide complete documentation services for your transactions and annual tax filing needs.
 We have qualified and experienced accountants who can handle the complexities of regulatory requirements to ensure that your tax is compliant.

 We help clients handle their tax return filing and other Singapore company incorporation services.
 We can help you determine which of your incomes are exempted from tax and assist you to calculate your overall tax.
 Our tax experts will work directly with you to minimize your tax liabilities and maximize your tax savings.
 Reach out to us to get a quote or book a consultation with us today.